joomla/accessibility/docs/custom-elements/Form-Button.md

 ## What is this

-**Purpose**: User need input a command with one of the following possible action: submit form, reset form or action defined by JavaScript.
+**Purpose**: User needs to input a command with one of the following possible actions: submit form, reset form or action defined by JavaScript.

 **Description**: Buttons are used as triggers for actions.
 Depending on the use case, buttons contain a label and/or an icon.
 There are a variety of styles, sizes, and variations that can be used for different situations.